farimarwat/zerocrash/readme.md

 ```

-### Step 3: Create a main application that extends from "Application" class and add apply ZeroCrash code
+### Step 3: Create a main application that extends from "Application" class and apply ZeroCrash code
 ```
 class MyApplication:Application() {
     override fun onCreate() {
         super.onCreate()
         ZeroCrash.Builder(this)
             .showMessage(true)// optional
             .setMessage("An error occured.
-So closing the app") //optional .closeApp(true,5000) //optional - close app after certain milli seconds .create()
+So closing the app") //optional - if not set then causing error is showen as message
+            .closeApp(true,5000) //optional - close app after certain milli seconds .create()
     }